0xpr03/yayd/README.md

 # yayd-backend
 ### Yet another youtube downloader-backend for DB based downloading with proxy support.
 Supports playlists & mass downloads as zip
-This is the backend for the downloader
+This is only the backend.

-The purpose is to provide a system allowing you to download files, avoiding ISP related peering problems with youtube, and providing all this server side & in the quality you want.
+The purpose of this project is to provide a system allowing to download files, avoiding ISP related peering problems with youtube, and providing all this server side & in the quality you want.

+[GUI Example](***REMOVED***)

 (Thanks at this point to the people on #rust & #rust-offtopic @ mozilla IRC)
-[GUI Example](***REMOVED***)

 ## About quality, queries & the config
 Each download is an entry in the DB, this query is containing the wished target, quality etc